 Half Moon Homeschool (HMH) Accountability Association is a secular, all-inclusive, minimally-invasive option three association.
 Many of our members consider themselves unschoolers or relaxed homeschoolers in South Carolina.
 We welcome all homeschoolers and support your right to homeschool your child the best way that works for your family.
-Katie and Todd Frampton, longtime members of the Option 3 association Schools Out Support, started Half Moon Homeschool to fill a need left when the amazing Kelly Lovejoy retired and closed SOS in 2013.
+Katie and Todd Frampton, longtime members of the Option 3 association Schools Out Support, started Half Moon Homeschool to fill a need left when the amazing Kelly Lovejoy retired and closed SOS.

 We are registered with the State Board of Education.